Yuhala/stem-bootcamp/home-automation/README.md

 - Red LED to Arduino pin 13 through a 220 ohm resistor.
 The longer leg of the LED is the `+` terminal, and the shorter one is the `-` terminal.

 #### Arduino program: Infrared
+- After building the circuit, open the Arduino program.
+- Explain the code to the students and answer any questions.
 - In the Arduino program's `loop` function, uncomment the `runInfrared` function.
 - Compile the program and make sure there are no compilation errors.
 A successful compilation prints `Done compiling` in the IDE terminal.
 - Connect the Arduino Uno to a laptop USB port using the USB cable.